20/09/2022

 Here too, there is only the embarrassment of choice: from steel to titanium, the range of metals used to produce frames is very wide.

-Compared to acetate and other materials, metal usually has a greater lightness but is more difficult to work with.
+Compared to acetate and other materials, metal usually has greater lightness but is more difficult to work with.

-metal frame steel
+steel metal frame

 in the photo Mykita - Nis